When You’re a Caregiver, Sleep Doesn’t Come Easy

 But as you well know, sleep is essential for caregiver health and well-being.

-It’s free, doesn’t require any training or equipment, drug-free, and can be done by anyone at any time.
+It’s free, doesn’t require any training or equipment, is drug-free, and can be done by anyone at any time.

-We summarize the writer’s personal experience testing it out and explain how to use this 2 minute sleep technique.
+We summarize the writer’s personal experience testing it out and explain how to use this 2-minute sleep technique.

 Michael Grothaus, the article’s writer, tested out the technique for the full 6 weeks and declared it a success.